 Santa Maria Capua Vetere Mithraeum, Underground Roman temple in Santa Maria Capua Vetere, Italy.

-Santa Maria Capua Vetere Mithraeum is an underground Roman temple with a barrel-vaulted ceiling space.
-The interior displays green and red six-pointed stars, and two parallel stone benches run along the walls for worshippers to sit.
+The Santa Maria Capua Vetere Mithraeum is an underground Roman temple located beneath the streets of Santa Maria Capua Vetere, in the Campania region of southern Italy.
+The chamber has a barrel-vaulted ceiling painted with green and red six-pointed stars, and two parallel stone benches run along both side walls.

 The community of curious travelers